 Piazza dei Ponziani, 7 (Trastevere)

 Bigger than Da Enzo, but still as hectic and bustling.
-You have all the classic primi: gricia, amatriciana, carbonara as well as the traditional selection of secondi.
+You have all the classic primi: gricia, amatriciana, carbonara as well as the traditional selection of secondi (they also have a good seafood selection).
 Opening up onto a quaint little piazza, Da Teo is the ideal trattoria for outdoor lunching.

 Piazza Dè Renzi, 15 (Trastevere)

 Just like its rustic, no-frills counterparts, Trattoria Da Augusto has been bringing the best Roman culinary tradition to the table since 1954.
 On the menu puntarelle, first courses made with fresh pasta, boiled meat, stew and other tasty dishes.
 With its beautiful little piazza and bustling scene, it seems like Time has stopped in this place.